digital-asset/ex-structured-products/README.md

 1. Switch users and log in as **Intermediary**.
 2. Click **Refresh** (this picks up the new system date).
-3. Click on **Market Data** tab and note that there is observed market data for 8 February, 2022, for both underlyings (contract #10:0).
+3. Click on **Market Data** tab and note that there is observed market data for 8 February, 2022, for both underlyings.
 4. Click on the **Trade Details** tab.
 5. Click on Trade contract:
     1. Click on **Lifecycle.**
-    2. Enter #10:0 as marketDataCid.
+    2. Click on the contract and copy its contract id.
     3. Click **Submit**.
 6. Click on the **Events** tab and note that now a Knockout event has been generated that shows the relevant information: which trade it relates to, payment date, closing prices vs. strikes.
 7. Click on the **Payment Instructions** tab and note that now a Payment instruction has been generated, and the screen shows relevant information: trade it relates to, currency and amount, payment date, payer BIC and IBAN, and payee BIC and IBAN.
 8. Switch users and log in as **Client**.
 9. Go to the **Client** window and click on the **Events** tab and note that the same Knockout event has been generated that shows the relevant information: which trade it relates to, payment date, closing prices vs. strikes.
 10. Click on the **Payment Instructions** tab and note that the same Payment instruction has been generated, and the screen shows relevant information: trade it relates to, currency and amount, payment date, payer BIC and IBAN, and payee BIC and IBAN.
-11. In Finder, go to the /Users/<logged in user id>/desktop/swift_messages folder.
+11. Go to the `./output_messages` folder using a file browser.

     You will see a sample SWIFT MT202 payment message that has been generated for the payment between the Issuer and the Intermediary.